enseitankado/ss963-spi-tool/spi-tool/README.md

 > This program uses wiringPi library from wiringpi.com.
 > First you must install it: http://wiringpi.com/download-and-install/

- After you can compile the spi-tool as below:
+ And enable SPI port with raspi-config tool then you can compile the spi-tool as below:
  > gcc spi-tool.c -lwiringPi -o spi-tool -Ofast -s

  To see supported parameters use -h: